san-sei/documents/content/en/docs/faq/idmelonkey.md

 ## Who is it for ?

 Everyone can use it, but it is ideal for users who are not willing to use their smartphones at work, or workplaces in which smartphone usage is restricted.

-## What makes IDmelon Key unique ?

-It is the one and only security key with LED indicator and beeper to offer great user experience.